Conciseness on normal subgroups and new concise words from lower central and derived words: Preliminaries and lower central words

 We are now in a position to prove the key theorem that will provide both Theorem A and Theorem B for lower central words.
 We need the following version for normal subgroups of a well-known lemma in the theory of concise words (see, for example, \cite[Lemma 4]{De-Mo-Sh}).
-The proof is exactly the same, using Schur's Theorem, so we omit it.
+The proof is exactly the same, based on Schur's Theorem, and taking into account also part (ii) of \cref{generators ocw normal subgroups} in this case, so we omit it.
 In the remainder of the paper, for a tuple $S$ of parameters, we use the expression {\em $S$-bounded} to mean ``bounded by a function of $S$".

 \begin{lem} Let $w=w(x_1,\ldots,x_r)$ be an arbitrary word and let $\tN=(N_1,\ldots,N_r)$ be an $r$-tuple of normal subgroups of a group $G$.
 Suppose that $N_i=\langle S_i \rangle$, where $S_i$ is a normal subset of $G$ for every $i=1,\ldots,r$, and set $\tS=(S_1,\ldots,S_r)$.
 If $w\{\tS\}$ is finite of order $m$ then $w(\tN)'$ is finite of $m$-bounded order. \end{lem}